code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 We start by defining the _ProducingChannel_ as a `DirectChannel` bean.
 This is the default channel provided by the framework, but you can use any of the [message channels Spring Integration provides](http://docs.spring.io/spring-integration/docs/current/reference/html/messaging-channels-section.html).

-Next we create the `KafkaProducerMessageHandler` that will send messages received from the _ProducingChannel_ towards a topic.
+Next, we create the `KafkaProducerMessageHandler` that will send messages received from the _ProducingChannel_ towards a topic.
 The name of this topic is defined on the handler using the `setTopicExpression()` setter or it is obtained from the `TOPIC` message header.
 We will use the latter in this example as you will see in the unit test case further below.

 To illustrate that static values can also be set directly on the adapter, we assign a fix <var>'kafka-integration'</var> `kafka_messageKey` header by using `setMessageKeyExpression()`.

-The `KafkaProducerMessageHandler` constructor requires a `KafkaTemplate` to be passed as parameter.
+The `KafkaProducerMessageHandler` constructor requires a `KafkaTemplate` to be passed as a parameter.
 We create the template using a `ProducerFactory` and corresponding configuration.
-For more detailed information you can check the [Spring Kakfa Producer tutorial section]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-producer).
+For more detailed information you can check the [Spring Kafka Producer tutorial section]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-producer).

 The `KafkaProducerMessageHandler` is attached to the _ProducingChannel_ using the `@ServiceActivator` annotation.
 As `inputChannel` we need to specify the _ProducingChannel_ as a key/value pair in order to make the link.